AbdulrahmanBalood/showroom/README.md

     realm: showroom
     client-secret: <backend_client_secret>
 ```

-### Postmman testing
+### API Testing with Postman

+A Postman collection with example requests for this project can be found in the [`postman/`](postman/cars.postman_collection.json) folder.
+To use it:

+1. Download the file.
+2. Open Postman and use the **Import** option to add the collection.

-If you are going to use postmant to test the API's, please make sure to update the `clientSecret` value by following these steps:
+please make sure to update the `clientSecret` value by following these steps:
 Click on the Collection ('cars') -> Scripts -> Pre-request
 You will find the `clientSecret`, you can update it and use the `username` and `password` of the users you created

 ### Stop Keycloak:
 ```bash
 docker-compose down